SahilKharya/Vibe-Squad/README.md

 # Vibe Squad

-The backend and smart contracts for this repo is at - https://github.com/akie08/skyrisedemo

 ## Base consumer app :
 I believe Base is quickly becoming the go to chain for social finance apps.
 Our app can help Base by providing a feature that makes social graphs across all these social finance apps composable that can seem like a quick opt-in into network effects based on the social graph architecture.
 In essence, I believe this could be very powerful.